Ludwigsburg Residential Palace (Schloss Ludwigsburg in German) is one of the top castle tours in Germany! And for so many reasons.

 Related Reading: Heidelberg Castle in Germany: Everything You Need To Know

 I’m not sure why Duke Eberhard Ludwig felt the need for secrecy though.
 His wife lived in the much more modest Old Palace in Stuttgart, over 20km away from Ludwigsburg.
+I suppose maybe he tried to “hide” his indiscretions from the public.
+Although, I’m pretty sure that everyone knew everything that was going on in the castle.

-The Palace Affairs
+The Ludwigsburg Palace Affairs

+Quite literally, we’re talking an affair here.
 Not far from Stuttgart’s only castle ruins.
 Wilhelmine von Grävenitz may have only been a mistress, but she was very powerful.
 Duke Eberhard Ludwig was so love-sick that he essentially let her rule over the state of Württemberg for 20 years.
 As a result, he was the subject of gossip and ridicule for years.

 Related Reading: Wartburg Castle: An Attraction You Must See in Eisenach